 We invested in a tornado shelter

-Back in 2009 we had a storm shelter installed at Oak Hill.
+Back in 2009 we had a storm shelter installed.
 We never had to use it, although I did once stand at the back door, wavering over whether or not I should run for it through the pouring rain and lightning.

-Still, the peace of mind has been worth the cost of having it put in.
+Still, the peace of mind was worth the cost of having it put in.
 Since we never know what the future will hold, it was a good investment.

 Like our daughter-in-law's family, we might be really thankful for it some day.

 NOTE: In April 2023, after we moved closer to town, we were hit by a tornado.
-We have an in-ground tornado shelter in our garage floor, and yes, we used it and are very thankful for it.
+We have an in-ground tornado shelter in our garage floor, and we are very thankful for it.

 We also have a new roof on our house, thanks to that tornado.